DxnielKS/royalstonecare-sms/logbook.md

 ### TODO
 !- [x] Implement deleting customers from database
-!- [ ] move all customer data into twenty crm
+!- [/] move all customer data into twenty crm
 - Parivash is going to ask Quickbook to export all the contacts to a file that I can use

+- [ ] fix the customer table as pagination doesn't quite work, at least on the frontend